eScheel/eScheelOS/README.md

 I'm not very good at this, and probably made some horrible design choices.
 But it's fun!

 BIOS boot only.
+We've rolled our own.
+This was the funnest part.

+Identity mapped paging with no page allocators implemented.
+Has a heap allocater though.

-FAT32 Capable.
-(Kind of)
+Expects a legacy IDE controller to be found.
+ATA-1 FAT32 Capable.
+(Kind of) This is where I called it quits.

+Round Robin based multi-tasking!

 -----------------------------------------------------------------------------------